 To do so requires an understanding of what shadow IT is, its costs and potential security gaps, and how to leverage it in a way that benefits the organization as a whole.

-Shadow IT occurs when employees are buying their own tools or signing up for software trials to get their jobs done.
+Shadow IT occurs when employees, not IT departments, buy their own tools or sign up for software trials to get their jobs done.
 This process has become easier to do and IT is not always involved.
-The result is that many of these apps are not managed and lack traditional IT oversight.
+As a result, many of these apps are not managed and lack traditional IT oversight.
 In a sense, IT has become a “shared practice” mainly due to the rise in SaaS applications.

 SaaS tools can require little to no involvement from IT to deploy.
 In many cases, all an employee needs is a credit card and an email address to sign up for new tools.
 Employees often do this because they feel a specific tool or program is better suited to help them in their work than the tools the company has already purchased and made available.

-It’s true that shadow IT can lead to higher productivity and better business outcomes, at times.
+It’s true that shadow IT can lead to higher productivity and better business outcomes.
 However, it also brings a number of risks, challenges, and unnecessary expenses to the mix — all of which fall squarely on the shoulders of IT to manage.

 For many IT departments, understanding the challenges of shadow IT is a top priority.
 Two of the most scrutinized complexities across industries and organizations include the increase in security risks and the increase in costs associated with having too many applications.